T4KUUY4/Voron-Stuff/Automatic Backup/readme.md

 WORK IN PROGRESS. **BACKUP YOUR FILES MANUALLY!!!!**
 I´m not responsible for any not functioning printers or lost files!

+Only compatible with older file strucutre for now

 ## Requirements
  * Network Share (Windows, Linux, Synology).
 The host has to be online and have a fixed Hostname or IP.
  Click the link below for your platform if you have difficulties creating one.
 Also create a **DEDICATED** user.